cmoya212/Cflashsoft.Framework.Utilities/README.md

     key,
     async () =>
     {
-        //Note: this would normally be a database call return new MyClass { MyProperty1 = "Property 1", MyProperty2 = "Property 2!" };
+        //this would normally be a database call return new MyClass { MyProperty1 = "Property 1", MyProperty2 = "Property 2!" };
     },
     useMemoryCache: true,